albertpumarola/deep-learning-notes/README.md

 # Deep-Learning-Study-Notes

-A collection of Deep Learning LaTeX [notes](https://github.com/albertpumarola/Deep-Learning-Study-Notes/blob/master/deepLearning_notes.pdf) of the [CS231n](http://cs231n.stanford.edu/index.html) course and the [Deep Learning](http://www.deeplearningbook.org/) book.
+A collection of Deep Learning LaTeX [notes](https://github.com/albertpumarola/Deep-Learning-Study-Notes/blob/master/deepLearning_notes.pdf) of the [CS231n](http://cs231n.stanford.edu/index.html) course, the [Deep Learning](http://www.deeplearningbook.org/) book and some other random sources.

 All credits go to **L. Fei-Fei, A. Karpathy, J.Johnson** teachers of the CS231n course.
 Thank you for this amazing course!!